Dr Xiang Ren

 PhD Supervision Interests

-- Modernism's other and non-canonical architectural history and theory of 20th century
+- Non-canonical architectural history and theory of 20th century

 Current PhD Students